mattwilson1024/google-photos-exif/README.md

 The tool takes in three parameters:

 1. an `inputDir` directory path containing the extracted Google Takeout.
 2. an `outputDir` directory path where processed files will be moved to.
+This needs to be an empty directory and can be anywhere on the disk.
 3. an `errorDir` directory path where images with bad EXIF data that fail to process will be moved to.
 The folder can be empty.

-This needs to be a single directory containing an _extracted_ zip from Google takeout.
+The `inputDir` needs to be a single directory containing an _extracted_ zip from Google takeout.
 As described in the section above, it is important that the zip has been extracted into a directory (this tool doesn't extract zips for you) and that it is a single folder containing the whole Takeout (or if coming from multiple archives, that they have been properly merged together).

 For example:
 ```